traefik/traefik/docs/content/https/acme.md

 !!! important "Defining a certificate resolver does not result in all routers automatically using it.
 Each router that is supposed to use the resolver must [reference](../routing/routers/index.md#certresolver) it."

-!!! important "Certificate resolvers are defined with the `certificatesResolvers` key.
-Note that the key uses the plural form of `certificates`."

 ??? note "Configuration Reference"

     There are many available options for ACME.